 Find below three quick facts about FDA's view on natural sweeteners -- that is what food manufacturers are supposed to comply with.

 1. FDA's policy is based primarily upon the source material, which must be found in nature

 According to the FDA, all sweeteners "derived from a natural source" are natural, no matter how highly refined and processed they might be.
 The sweetener must have "nothing artificial or synthetic included in, or added to, it that would not normally be expected to be in" it.
 For the FDA, artificial sweeteners are those not found in nature and are synthetically produced.

-2. Processing and refining does not affect the natural character of the sweetener
+2. Processing and refining do not affect the natural character of the sweetener

 Processing and manufacturing methods are not addressed in FDA’s policy.
 Highly processed or refined sweeteners may be labeled as natural.
 Stevia leaf extracts, monk fruit extracts, table sugar, and other refined sugars are good examples of natural sweeteners that go through a great deal of processing and refining before they become available to you.

 3. Natural sweeteners may be manufactured artificially by fermentation or enzymes

 As stated on FDA's website, ingredients "found in nature can be manufactured artificially and produced more economically, with greater purity and more consistent quality, than their natural counterparts."
 Many natural sweeteners on store shelves are not directly isolated and extracted from a plant.
 These "natural sweetener-like" ingredients are synthetic copies of sweet components of plants and are often referred to as naturally occurring sweeteners.
 They are synthesized by fermentation or enzymes in a process that chemically changes a material isolated from a plant.